allisonchanykei/youtube-crawler/README.md

 ## Purpose
 To computerize the process of gathering information on Youtube channels.

-This program gathers the Youtube, Facebook, Twitter and Email of Youtube channels based on their names or search query.
+This program gathers the Youtube URL, Facebook, Twitter, and Email of Youtube channels based on their names or search query.
 It is especially useful when you are trying to gather a large pool of potential influencers in a short amount of time.

 ## Setup